Samuuca1/groupproject/README.md

 No problems were really found, I had a little confusion to add someone to my project but I got it figured it out.

 Thank you, Samuel.

+Update- Aug 09, as of today I have no longer any group members left.
+Solomon has ghosted me and Monique dropped off the course.